 commits the crime of fraud.”

-‘Property’ for the purpose of section 408C includes money and also extends to other non-physical things like credit arrangements or a release of an obligation.
+“Property” for the purpose of section 408C includes money and extends to non-physical things such as credit arrangements or a release of an obligation.

-Fraud simpliciter, or simply ‘fraud’ is punishable by a maximum of 5 year’s imprisonment and is committed when a person engages in one or more of the types of conduct contained in subsections 408C(1)(a)-(h) without a circumstance of aggravation (which would result in an offence of aggravated fraud).
+Fraud simpliciter, or simply “fraud” is committed when a person engages in one or more of the types of conduct listed above without a circumstance of aggravation (which would result in an offence of aggravated fraud).
+It is punishable by a maximum of 5 years’ imprisonment.

 Likely Penalty for Fraud